COVID-19 vaccines are available for all ages. Find an appointment at VaxOKC.com.

 - COVID-19 vaccination will help protect you by creating an antibody response without having to experience sickness.

-- Both natural immunity and immunity produced by a vaccine are important aspects of COVID-19 that experts are trying to learn more about, and CDC will keep the public informed as new evidence becomes available.
+- Both natural immunity and immunity produced by a vaccine are important aspects of COVID-19 that experts are trying to learn more about and the CDC will keep the public informed as new evidence becomes available.

 Concerns about side effects